HISTORY CURRICULUM REQUIREMENTS

 Regional Distribution: History majors must take at least one course from each of three regional categories (Europe, United States, and Africa/Asia/Latin America).
 These categories are designated in the history course listings.
 Courses may be counted only for one category.

-Introduction to Methodology: History majors must take at least one 300-level course designated as methodologically intensive.
-This course may also fulfill a regional requirement.
+Introduction to Methodology: History majors must complete HI-200, Historical Methods with a grade of C or better, and take at least one 300-level course designated as methodologically intensive.
+300-level methodological courses may also fulfill a regional requirement.

 Capstone Course: History majors must take HI 460, preferably in the fall of the First Class year.
 The course requires a major research paper.
 Topics for the course will vary.
 The course has a prerequisite of at least one completed methodologically intensive course.
 (Note: individual sections of HI 460 may have additional prerequisites.)

-The third class English electives may be filled with any literature course offered by the Department of English and Fine Arts.
+The third class English electives may be filled with any literature course offered by the Department of English-Rhetoric and Humanistic Studies.

 The third class science elective may be filled with any of the following courses (or others approved by the head of the history department).
 AT 201, AT 204, BI 215, BI 311, BI 312, CH 464, EL 201, EL 402, GE 201, GE 202, GE 204, PY 201, PY 202, PY 322, or PY 323.